 • Win-back: Personalised offers for churned users.

-touchpoints and triggers in marketing automation
+Common touchpoints and triggers in marketing automation.

 Automation is powerful, but too much of it can backfire.
 Over-communicating or spamming can alienate users, and excessive reliance on templates can feel robotic.
 Balance automated touches with occasional human interaction – like customer service check-ins or personalised seller outreach.